Charity law is changing. Click here to find out how the changes will affect your charity.

 • when any change consented to by OSCR is implemented.

-Find out more on making changes to your charity.
+Find out more about making changes to your charity.

 *This should be changed straight away and can be done using OSCR Online.